alphagov/govuk-rfcs/rfc-021-monitoring-for-404s.md

 ### Recommendation

-Fetching data from GA is probably the simplest way to get a good coverage of pages.
+Fetching data from the CDN logs is probably the simplest way to get a good coverage of pages. &nbsp;This might be done using the code in the transistion-stats repo, or some other approach.

 ## What to do with the lists of pages